Farama-Foundation/SuperSuit/README.md

     lambda act_space : gym.spaces.Discrete(act_space.shape[0]))
 ```

+## Release History

+Version 1.0.0 (August 5th, 2020):

+This is the first official stable release of SuperSuit.
+We don't have any further features planned at this time, but we're going to keep maintaining it and adding functionality as new things become standard.

 ## Reward Program

 We have a sort bug/documentation error bounty program, inspired by [Donald Knuth's reward checks](https://en.wikipedia.org/wiki/Knuth_reward_check).
 People who make mergable PRs which properly address meaningful problems in the code, or which make meaningful improvements to the documentation, can recieve a negotiable check for "hexadecimal dollar" ($2.56) mailed to them, or sent to them via PayPal.
 To redeem this, just send an email to justinkterry@gmail.com with your mailing adress or PayPal adress.
 We also pay out 32 cents for small fixes.